 Click on the icons below to see each step

 Strategic Planning Process (SPP)

-When it comes to writing a business strategy, it’s not just the words that count.
-A Strategic Planning Process (SPP) ensures you take the words and convert them into actions and projects.
-Companies and organisations are good at writing strategies; very few are good at implementing them.
+The Strategic Planning Process (SPP) ensures you follow a tried and tested process to define and implement your strategy.
+Companies and organisations are good at writing strategies; very few are good at managing then effectively.

 Our strategic methodology follows a seven-step process.
 The e-book takes you through each step.
-It provides advice and guidence on how to set up and run workshops that will produce an effective strategy.
+It provides advice and guidance on how to set up and run workshops that will produce an effective strategy.

 Strategic Planning Process

 The foundation of your plan rests on your vision and purpose statements that should encapsulate who you are as a business.
 At the top-most level the statements describe what you want to achieve, and how you will interact with society, your staff and your customers.
 This is the foundation of an assessment that must be made to determine where you are and where you want to go.